springernature/frontend-playbook/languages/css.md

 # CSS Style Guide -- WIP

-This document aspires to outline the way we write CSS/SASS, and is based at the moment on the existing [Nature runbook].
+This document aspires to outline the way we write CSS/SASS, and is based at the moment on the existing [Nature playbook(private)].
 This is just a first pass, and is likely to be incomplete (and wrong) in places.
 It's a living styleguide – it will grow and adapt as our practices do.

 Projects should use [StyleLint] to enforce these rules.
 You can find _an example_ config file in the [config directory](config).